JimboMahoney/CytoBars/README.md

 - An incredibly complex CyTOF [workflow](https://www.bioconductor.org/help/course-materials/2017/BioC2017/Day2/Workshops/CyTOF/doc/cytofWorkflow_BioC2017workshop.html) with some snippets I could understand and implement
 - A <b>lot</b> of [this!](https://www.google.com/)

-<b>Improvements / things to do:</b>

-- ~~The graphical representation isn't perfect.
-I need to figure out a way of making the plots more "dense" and / or having the density overlay better defined.~~ PARTIALLY FIXED in latest upload.
-- ~~The markers aren't getting imported for some reason (from Helios / CyTOF data).
-Only the parameter names are visible.
-They appear when plotted in e.g. FCS Express, so they must be in the FCS file?~~ FIXED in latest upload.
-- ~~Uncertainty over the units of time and whether they differ between CyTOF and flow (BD) machines.~~ UPDATE - Units of time are now correct for both flow and CyTOF.
-Tested with BD Aria and Helios.

 Feedback / suggestions appreciated.